 Below, we summarize highlights from the review using an adaptation of this same framework.
-Additionally, for each category, we provide summaries of recommendations and lessons (see Boxes A-1 to A-5), which are outlined in more detail in Table A-1.
+Additionally, for each category, we provide summaries of recommendations and lessons (see Boxes A-1 to A-5), which are outlined in more detail in Tables A-1 to A-5.